Secure3Audit/Astrolend_Similarity_Analysis/README.md

 The majority of changes are:
 1. File renames
 2. Variable and function renames
-3. Removed security_txt
-4. Remvoed debug level log
+3. Remvoed debug level log

 With proper execution, the Astrolend protocol should perform in very similar ways to marginfi-v2.
 Prior security assessments on source repo and commit can be a good reference.